jjmchew/jjmchew.github.io/cs/DSA/DSAProblems.md

 - 153-**Find Minimum in Rotated Sorted Array**: https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/description/
+  - need to code

 ### optional problem
 - 33-**Search in rotated sorted array**: https://leetcode.com/problems/search-in-rotated-sorted-array/description/
   - feel like I understand the algo, but the details are fuzzy (i.e., how to check for left or right half and whether target is discovered)
     - sank at least an hour trying to implement and was not able to in ver 01
-  - code again from memory
+  - consider as HARD

 ## Thu May 9, 2024